-(47) $JOHN{(b)}$ OWN APARTMENT (IN)28 [FRENCH CITY]4 SAME OWN APARTMENT [AMERICAN CITY].
+(47) JOHN(b) OWN APARTMENT (IN)29 [FRENCH CITY]a SAME OWN APARTMENT [AMERICAN CITY]c.
 BEFORE IX-b LIKE POSS-c APARTMENT.

-John owns an apartment in a French city, and he also owns an apartment in an American city.
+'John owns an apartment in a French city, and he also owns an apartment in an American city.
 Before, he liked his American apartment.